jagheterfredrik/mbs-bs5/README.md

 E/ML5236(  80): Error_State=3
 ```

+### Config parameters
+At 0x0801D000 there's a struct of configuration parameters written during final assembly.
+The full list of things can be reversed from the mBike app.
+I'll list some of them:

+- 0x00 - uint32_t n_cells
+- 0x04 - uint32_t pack_version
+- 0x08 - uint32_t max_capacity
+- 0x0c - uint32_t full_cell_voltage
+- 0x36 - uint8_t ble_enabled
+- 0x100 uint32_t battery_id
+- 0x108 - uint16_t crc16 of the parameters

 ### UART2
-UART2 is being initialized, purpose unknown.
-My guess is communication with the second MCU.
+UART2 is being initialized, used to communication with the second MCU.

+### UART3
+UART3 is initialized if ble_enabled is set in the configuration parameters.

 ### CAN
-CAN is being initialized to communicate with the charger.
+CAN is being initialized, used to communicate with the charger.

 ### SPI
 SPI is setup to read/write from external flash memory.
 The onboard LAPIS ML5236 also communicates over SPI but unclear if this MCU, the secondary MCU or both is/are connected.